enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step2.md

       * TTY – terminal type that the user is logged into
       * TIME – amount of CPU in minutes and seconds that the process has been running
       * CMD – name of the command that launched the process.
-      Note – Sometimes when we execute ps command, it shows TIME as 00:00:00.
-It is nothing but the total accumulated CPU utilization time for any process and 00:00:00 indicates no CPU time has been given by the kernel till now.
-In above example we found that, for bash no CPU time has been given.
-This is because bash is just a parent process for different processes which needs bash for their execution and bash itself is not utilizing any CPU time till now.

-2. List all processes: To list all processes on a system use the -e option.
+2. List all processes: to list all processes on a system use the -e option.
     ```bash
     ps -e
     ```
     This option can be combined with the -f and -F options to provide more information on processes.
-The -f option offers full-format listing.
     ```bash
     ps -ef
     ```